WPR001/WPR001.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD student in thethe [University of Bristol](https://www.bristol.ac.uk/), supervised by [Prof. shawn](https://shawnshenjx.github.io/).
+I am a second-year PhD student in the [University of Bristol](https://www.bristol.ac.uk/), supervised by [Prof. shawn](https://shawnshenjx.github.io/).

 My main research interests include video understanding and MLLM.